 The centerpiece of this program is the opportunity to design and conduct a strongly mentored but independent research project (or series of projects).
-Within each project, there is a requirement of an interdisciplinary component relevant to the specific topic, and each Scholar is required to work with at least two Mentors, a primary and a secondary, from different research disciplines and with a biostatistics consultant.
+Within each project, there is a requirement of an interdisciplinary component relevant to the specific topic, and each Scholar is required to work with at least two Mentors, with at least one primary Mentor, from different research disciplines and with a biostatistics consultant.
 After initial work conducted with the support of this program, they are guided to develop scientifically meritorious research proposals (using, for example, R03, R21 or R01 mechanisms) that will provide support for research that extends beyond the period of this program.

-- To provide Clinician Scientists with the knowledge and understanding of research methods, biostatistics, the responsible conduct of scientific research, and the key issues in drug abuse research that will result in their becoming independent investigators generating new data of practical value in drug abuse.
+- To provide Clinician Scientists with the knowledge and understanding of research methods, biostatistics, the responsible conduct of scientific research, and the key issues in drug addiction research that will result in their becoming independent investigators generating new data of practical value in drug addiction treatment.

 - To provide Clinician Scientists with direct experience in all aspects of the research process from initial project conceptualization and design, through implementation, data analysis and manuscript preparation, as well as oral presentation of results.

-- To provide an individually designed mentored opportunity for Clinician Scientists to develop, implement and complete all phases of an independent research project focusing on drug abuse and addiction.
+- To provide an individually designed mentored opportunity for Clinician Scientists to develop, implement and complete all phases of an independent research project focusing on drug use and addiction.

 Open Faculty Position in Addiction Treatment Development Research